Woodpecker: Status and conservation

 The ivory-billed woodpecker is classified as critically endangered by the IUCN, and some authorities believe it may already be extinct.

 In a global survey of the risk of extinction faced by the various bird families, woodpeckers were the only bird family to have significantly fewer species at risk than would be expected.

 Nevertheless, several woodpeckers are under threat as their habitats are destroyed.
 Being woodland birds, deforestation and clearance of land for agriculture and other purposes can reduce populations dramatically.
 Some species adapt to living in plantations and secondary growth, or to open countryside with forest remnants and scattered trees, but some do not.
 A few species have even flourished when they have adapted to man-made habitats.
 There are few conservation projects directed primarily at woodpeckers, but they benefit whenever their habitat is conserved.
 The red-cockaded woodpecker has been the focus of much conservation effort in the southeastern United States, with artificial cavities being constructed in the longleaf pines they favour as nesting sites.

 Two species of woodpeckers in the Americas are on the verge of extinction: the ivory-billed woodpecker, which is classified as critically endangered; and the imperial woodpecker, which is classified as extinct in the wild.
 Some authorities believe them to be extinct, though possible but disputed ongoing sightings of ivory-billed woodpeckers have been made in the United States and a small population may survive in Cuba.
 A critically endangered species is the Okinawa woodpecker from Japan, with a single declining population of a few hundred birds.
-It is threatened by deforestation, golf course, dam, and helipad construction, road building, and agricultural development.
+They are threatened by deforestation, golf courses, dams, helipad construction, road building, and agricultural development.